equip/structure/README.md

 can be used to initialize the structure.
 Any value can be added.

 **`Set`** is an implementation of a [set][wiki-set] that stores a unique values.
-The same value may *not* appear more than once.
+The same value will *not* appear more than once.
 Only an indexed array can be used to initialize the structure.
-Only values that do not already exist in the set can be added.
+Adding an existing value to the set will have no effect.

 [wiki-dict]: https://en.wikipedia.org/wiki/Associative_array
 [wiki-list]: https://en.wikipedia.org/wiki/List_(abstract_data_type)